 1. The esoteric title of the Tarot trump is Son of the Morning, Chief among the Mighty.
 Lucifer or Satan, in Christian terms, is generally thought to be the ‘son of the morning’ referred to in the book of Isaiah, 14: 12, which is a title of Venus as the Morning Star.
 The title of the 4th Tarot Atu is incorrectly given in Crowley’s ‘acquired’ work, Liber 777, as Sun of the Morning.
 The title refers to Venus, not the Sun.
 Chief Among the Mighty refers to the original Golden Dawn placement of the trump on the 15th path from Chokmah to Tiphereth.
 Curiously, Son of the Morning adumbrates the change of placement to the 28th path of Tzaddi recommended by Aiwass in the (Egyptian) Book of the Law, I: 57.

 2. The akha hieroglyph of the Sun on the horizon, shown in the lower section of the picture with the akhet lion or Sphinx, has various meanings including ‘moment in time’, ‘appearance’ or ‘ordination’.
 In Liber AL, I: 52, Nuit conveys a warning concerning the divination of ‘space-marks’:

 If this be not aright; if ye confound the space-marks, saying: They are one; or saying, They are many; if the ritual be not ever unto me: then expect the direful judgments of Ra Hoor Khuit!

 The Egyptian Tarot of Thelema is an entirely new concept in the field of practical magick, divination and Thelema.
-All the Tarot cards can be viewed as they are being created here.
+The Tarot is a work in progress.
+The 12 Zodiac trumps can be viewed here.

-© Oliver St. John 2019
+© Oliver St. John 2019, 2020